 Attic cleaning probably isn’t your idea of a good time.
 But the dust, dander, and mold in that often-neglected room could be irritating your family’s lungs and kicking up allergies.
 Plus, a clean attic will enable you to put your great attic ideas into action.

-“No one thinks about their attic, but it’s a problem area,” says Mike Tringale of the Asthma and Allergy Foundation of America.
+“No one thinks about their attic, but it’s a problem area,” says Mike Tringale of the Consumer Healthcare Products Association.

 Attic allergens and irritants constantly seep into your living area through ceiling hatches, doors, recessed lights, and heating and cooling systems (especially if they’re located in your attic).